Black women are running for office – and it’s just what America needs

 Since the election of Donald Trump, these training groups say they have seen a surge in interest.
 The Sunday following his inauguration brought hundreds of thousands of women protesters to the forefront.

 Emily’s List recently held a candidate training in Miami, announcing more than 15,000 women have reached out to them to run for office.
 Officials say that is a significant increase from last year.

 This spring, She Should Run reported a 250 percent increase in collective social media growth, citing women signing up for things such as networking opportunities and online courses.

 “There are a whole range of women who have never been encouraged to lead who should think about running for office,” Addison says.
 “Consider taking a step back and saying, ‘Hey look at all the ways I already lean in, in my community, at my child’s school, at work.’
-For the women that may be involved in the PTA and never thought about running, this is for her.”
+For the woman that may be involved in the PTA and never thought about running, this is for her.”

 Jasmine Sadat, 29, another Women’s Campaign School attendee who aspires to be the first black female mayor of Philadelphia, says the results of November’s presidential election only added fuel to her fire.